NathanWang00/nathanwang00.github.io/_projects/(2) Egg Knight.md

 name: Egg Knight
 tools: [Sole Developer]
 image: https://cdn.discordapp.com/attachments/829140014243774519/986461112121843792/showcase.gif
-description: Slash and dodge your way through in a 2D action game
+description: Engage in 2D action gameplay by slashing and dodging.
 ---

 # Egg Knight
-###### Sole Developer
+###### 2D action

 ![gameplay](https://cdn.discordapp.com/attachments/980350116735107132/980638143420198952/Capture.gif)

 ##### Production Details
-+ *Genre:* 2D action
-+ *Time Spent:* 50~ hours
-+ *Role:* Sole developer
-+ *Platform:* Browser and Android
++ Role: **Sole developer**
++ Tools: **Unity, C#**
-+ *Engine and Language:* Unity, C#
++ Platform: **Browser and Android**

 ##### Overview
-*Egg Knight* is a short and simple *Punch-Out!!!* and *Infinity Blade* inspired action game.
-The player has multiple offensive and defensive options which can be performed via touch controls or mouse.
-For example, if the player taps on an enemy they do a stabbing attack, while if they swipe their character they do a dodge.
-The game also features a few enemies with unique behaviors and timings.
+*Egg Knight* is a fast-paced action game that draws inspiration from *Punch-Out!!!* and *Infinity Blade*.
+With intuitive touch controls or mouse input, players can execute multiple offensive and defensive maneuvers, such as stabbing attacks and dodges.
+The game also features unique enemies with different behaviors and timings to keep players engaged.

-For this game, I did everything from the input system, to the enemy designs, to the art and animations.
-The music, sound effects, and the audio implementation code which were obtained from various royalty free sources.
+As the sole developer on this project, I handled every aspect of the game's development, from the input system and enemy designs to the art and animations.
+While I obtained the music, sound effects, and audio implementation code from various royalty-free sources, I tried to ensure that they fit seamlessly into the game's overall aesthetic.

 <!---
 ##### My Goals